material-motion/material-motion/specifications/transactions.md

 `v1` operations:

-    # Associate an Intention with a target.
+    # Associate an Plan with a target.
-    transaction.add(intention, target)
+    transaction.add(plan, target)

 `feature: named` operations:

-    # Associate a named Intention with a target.
+    # Associate a named Plan with a target.
-    transaction.add(intention, name, target)
+    transaction.add(plan, name, target)

-    # Remove any named Intention from a target.
+    # Remove any named Plan from a target.
     transaction.remove(name, target)

 `v1` **Enumerating operations**: Operations recorded to a transaction must be enumerable.

 Operations must enumerate in the exact same order in which they were recorded.

-`v1` **Copying Intentions**: When an Intention is added to a transaction it must be copied.
-This ensures that subsequent modifications to the Intention object do not "sneak" in to the transaction.
+`v1` **Copying Plans**: When an Plan is added to a transaction it must be copied.
+This ensures that subsequent modifications to the Plan object do not "sneak" in to the transaction.
 For example:

-    intention.fromValue = 0
+    plan.fromValue = 0
-    transaction.add(intention, target)
+    transaction.add(plan, target)

-    intention.fromValue = 5
+    plan.fromValue = 5
-    transaction.add(intention, target)
+    transaction.add(plan, target)

 The transaction's log must look like so:

-    [add(intention (fromValue = 0), add(intention (fromValue = 5)]
+    [add(plan (fromValue = 0), add(plan (fromValue = 5)]

-Note that the first intention's `fromValue` did not magically transform into `5`.
+Note that the first plan's `fromValue` did not magically transform into `5`.

 `v1` **Committing**: Transactions must be committed to a Runtime.